-Written comments, written requests for a public hearing, written requests for notification of the final decision regarding these permit actions, or inquiries or requests for additional information regarding these permit actions may be submitted to Tennille Denetdeel at NAQCP/OPP P.O.
+Written comments, written requests for a public hearing, written requests for notification of the final decision regarding these permit actions, or inquiries or requests for additional information regarding these permit actions should be submitted to Natasha Yazzie at nyazzie1@navajo-nsn.gov, or by mail to NAQCP/OPP P.O.
 Box 529, Fort Defiance, AZ 86504.
-Written comments and/or written requests must be received by 5:00 pm, September 28, 2018.
+Written comments and/or written requests must be received by 5:00 pm (MST), June 7, 2023.
 Written comments will be considered prior to final permit decisions.

+A public workshop will be held at White Rock Chapter House on May 26, 2023 (10am to 2pm).
 If NNEPA finds a significant degree of public interest, a public hearing will be held.
 NNEPA will send notification of the final permit decision to the applicant and to each person who has submitted written comments or a written request for notification of the final decision.

-The applications, proposed air permits, and statements of basis are available for review at NNEPA, NAQCP/OPP Route 112, Bldg. # 2837 Fort Defiance, AZ 86504.
+The applications, proposed air permits, and statements of basis are available for review at NNEPA, NAQCP/OPP website at: https://navajoepa.org.
+These materials may also be viewed in person at NNEPA/OPP office at Route 112, Bldg. # 2837 Fort Defiance, AZ 86504.
 Viewing hours are from 8:00 a.m. to 4:30 p.m., Monday through Friday (except holidays).
-Copies of the draft permit and the statement of basis can also be obtained from NNEPA/OPP website at: